pandeyneha0123/HR-Management-System/README.md

 --------------

-Employee Management
+Employee Management,
-Admin Can Add Department
+Admin Can Add Department,
-Admin Can View All Department
+Admin Can View All Department,
-Admin Can Update Department Details
+Admin Can Update Department Details,
-Admin Can Update Employee Details
+Admin Can Update Employee Details,
-Admin Can Transfer Any Employee to Other Department Admin Can Approve & Reject Leave
+Admin Can Transfer Any Employee to Other Department, Admin Can Approve & Reject Leave,
 -----------------------------------------------------

-Employee Can View Their Profile
+Employee Can View Their Profile,
-Employee Can Update Their Profile
+Employee Can Update Their Profile,
-Employee Can Apply For Leave
+Employee Can Apply For Leave,
-Employee Can View Their Profile
+Employee Can View Their Profile,
 -------------------------------------------------------
 Language used;_